josephtey/AmplifyWorkshop/README.md

 **You should see a basic Shopping List app in your browser!
 However, there is currently no functionality.
 Let's use AWS to fix this!**

 ## Adding In-App Authentication
-AWS Amplify uallows us to quickly leverage AWS Cognito as its identity service.
+AWS Amplify allows us to quickly leverage AWS Cognito as its identity service.
 AWS Cognito is a robust user directory service that handles user registration, authentication, account recovery & other operations.

 There are two steps to adding authentication:
 1. Provisioning the Authentication service (AWS Cognito)